scottrippey/zustand-refined/README.md

 });

 function Bears() {
-  // There's no need for selectors here: const bears = useBears();
+  // 💚 There's no need use selectors here: const bears = useBears();
   return <span>{bears}</span>
 }
 function IncreaseBears() {
-  // No need for any hooks; these global actions are static: return <button onClick={bearsActions.increaseBears}>More Bears!</button>;
+  // 💚 No need for any hooks; these global actions are defined outside the React lifecycle return <button onClick={bearsActions.increaseBears}>More Bears!</button>;
 }
 ```

 Here's how `zustand-refined` solved those anti-patterns:

+1. **Encapsulation**: all Zustand implementation details are encapsulated.
+You only expose custom `hooks` for reading state, and custom `actions` for setting it.
-1. The raw `getState()`, `setState()`, and `useStore(selector)` methods are never exported.
+2. The raw `getState()`, `setState()`, and `useStore(selector)` methods are never exported.
 You can only access them internally.
-2. The `store` configuration defines just the state.
+3. The `store` configuration contains just the state.
-3. The `actions` configuration encapsulates the `setState()` method, and exposes specific actions.
+4. The `actions` configuration encapsulates the `setState()` method, and exposes your own actions.
-4. The `hooks` configuration encapsulates the `useStore(selector)` hook, and exposes specific hooks.
+5. The `hooks` configuration encapsulates the `useStore(selector)` hook, and exposes your own hooks.
-5. When creating specific hooks, you determine how to use selectors, and you also are responsible for memoizing the selector values (using Zustand's `useShallow` when necessary).
+6. When creating specific hooks, you determine how to use selectors, and you also are responsible for memoizing the selector values (using Zustand's `useShallow` when necessary).
+7. `actions` are easy to use, and will NEVER cause rerenders!
-6. For global state, Actions are returned as **static methods**, which are easy to import and call without using any hooks.
-Importing these actions will NEVER cause rerenders.
+  - For global state, Actions are returned as **static methods**, which are easy to import and call without using any hooks.
-7. For Provider-based state, all actions are grouped together in a static object, so you can grab all actions with a single `useActions()` hook call.
-This actions hook will NEVER cause rerenders.
+  - For Provider-based state, the `useActions()` hook returns all the actions.
+The actions are static, and will NEVER cause rerenders.